quickredfox/jQuery-Quarantine/README.md

+# UPDATE

+I opened up the issues section seeing as some people seem to use this.
+I'd advise against using this now.
+This solution was written for a specific time in DHTML land and browsers/CSS/HTML have evolved past this.
+The future (I think) - for this kind of situation - is using the shadow dom.

 # jQuery Quarantine

 Inject and Isolate a specific version of jQuery into the page and use it in a non-conflicting way.